Rock House: An Ahmedabad Retreat Where Nature and Concrete Coexist in Harmony

 the rock house BMR

 Today we are talking about a small, intimate weekend home situated near Ahmedabad that celebrates materiality and the relationship between the man-made and the natural - reducing carbon footprints.
 The team used earthy, local materials, shaped and worked by local hands, to build this modest, private retreat.
-The surroundings were left largely undisturbed while building this ecologically sensitive accommodation.
+The natural greenery was retained and was left untouched while constructing this sustainable mansion.

 Design Concept